componentjs/guide/component/vs.md

 However, the major difference between Bower and Component is that `component.json`s are more strict and opinionated: all files listed in the `component.json` are __assumed to be mandatory__.
 On the other hand, files listed in a `bower.json` are generally optional.

 A strict manifest specification allows Component to easily integrate a build process.
 However, this is impossible with Bower as people publish different types of modules (globals, plugins, AMD, and CommonJS), as well as optional files as shown in this [react-bower issue](https://github.com/reactjs/react-bower/issues/1), making an integrated build process very difficult.

+Component's integrated build system allows you to simply include one script and one stylesheet in your page.
+There's no juggling `<script src="bower_components/jquery"><script>` calls and such.

+Like `npm`, `bower` is slower than Component at installing, has an unnecessary publish step, does not support multiple versions of dependencies, and does not cache installations.

 ## Component vs. RequireJS